abby1635/CS30/Objective Processing-Java/README.md

 - Problem Situation: if a ball starts from the center of a canvas, how will it move to a target arithmetically
 - Solution uses incrementation and a conditional

+Creating a Processing-Java | Pure-Java Program
+- Folder and Name must match (issue of Java Compiler)
+- Creating new TABs within Processing-Java, including file extension of .java, allows Pure-Java Classes

-Progression of Programs in the Pathway
+Progression of Programs in this Pathway
 - BouncingBall_Start: boilerplate, creating Pure-Java Classes within .pde constructor
   - Object creates instances
   - "What does instance know about itself" ... referring to actual numbers, not actual numbers